Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Negativity has no place in any workplace.
+- Negativity is not a good thing in any workplace.

-- Reduce stress by practicing Time Management Techniques and gaining the ability to delegate tasks that are not popular.
+- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals